 description: "Whether early termination is allowed"

 Most contract trackers alert on the renewal date itself.
-That is almost always too late.
-If your contract has a 60-day notice period and you get an alert on the renewal date, you missed your window two months ago.
+That is the wrong date.
+With a 60-day notice period, an alert on the renewal date is two months late.

-The countdown engine flips this.
-It calculates the notice deadline — the last date you can act — and builds the alert timeline from there.
-A contract renewing on June 1 with a 60-day notice period has a hard deadline of April 2.
-The 90-day alert fires on January 2, the 60-day alert on February 1, and the 30-day alert on March 3.
+The countdown engine inverts this.
+The trigger date is the notice deadline — the last day you can act — and the alert timeline counts back from there.
+A contract renewing June 1 with a 60-day notice has a hard deadline of April 2.
+The 90-day alert fires January 2.
+The 60-day alert fires February 1.
+The 30-day alert fires March 3.

 |---|---|---|---|